Familiarize yourself with error responses to make working the node classifier service API easier.

 database corruption could have occurred.
 The

 details section contains

 error keys, which have the resource

-as retrieved, the schema it should conform to, and a description of how it fails to
+as retrieved, the schema it is expected to conform to, and a description of how it fails

 Not found errors

 Any endpoint where a resource identifier is supplied can

 resource with that identifier could not be found.